 • When a common multifamily building component does not have a prescriptive option in current 2019 Title 24, Part 6 Standards.
-For example, flat non-attic roofs for low-rise multifamily.
+For example, non-attic roofs for low-rise multifamily.

-For multifamily envelope requirements, the Statewide CASE Team proposes to apply the more stringent requirement between the current nonresidential and residential requirements across all multifamily buildings, based on descriptive aspects of the assembly type such as material, fire rating, or assembly structure, instead of the number of habitable stories.
-Due to the current application of disparate requirements between low-rise residential buildings (up to three habitable stories) and high-rise residential buildings (four habitable stories or more), this proposal will have different levels of impact relative to the current code based on the same low-rise/high-rise designation.
+In general for multifamily envelope requirements, the Statewide CASE Team proposes to apply the more stringent residential requirements across all multifamily buildings, based on descriptive aspects of the assembly type such as material, fire rating, or assembly structure, instead of the number of habitable stories.
+Due to the current application of disparate requirements between low-rise residential buildings (up to three habitable stories) and high-rise residential buildings (four habitable stories or more), this proposal would have different levels of impact relative to the current code based on lowrise/high-rise designation.
+The proposed unification aims to eliminate the low-rise/highrise divide and instead differentiate multifamily requirements by assembly types and fire safety and structural requirements.
 The proposed changes and impacts are summarized as follows:

-2.1.1.1 Submeasure A Envelope: Roof Products
+2.1.1.1 Submeasure A Envelope: Roof Assemblies